bcgov/gwa-cli/README.md

 Currently documentation is limited to the APS [USER-JOURNEY.md](https://github.com/bcgov/gwa-api/blob/dev/USER-JOURNEY.md) and via the installed executable's help commands.
 A hosted website option is in the works and will be available soon.

-To run help on any command:
+To run help on any command while using the CLI:

 ```sh
 $ gwa-cli login --help